anuj-guptaa/audiocity/README.md

 AZURE_SUMMARIZE_MODEL=gpt-4o-mini
 ```

-#### Running the Application
+### Running the Application

-From the root directory, run the following command to build and start all services:
+From the root directory, run the following command to build and start all services (local version):

 ```bash
 docker-compose -f docker-compose-dev.yml up